 The Inner Mind and Direct Experience

-It's important that we have a mind that is open to receive and to investigate impartially this type of science or teaching.
+It's important that we have an open, receptive mind, so as to impartially investigate this type of science or teaching.
 For as the Buddha taught, do not accept anything at face value.
 One must test his words like gold: burn it, scratch it, to see if it really is gold and of value.
 If not, disregard it.
-But if through investigation and scientific inquiry, by developing the legitimate science of the Being within, we can verify for ourselves these truths, intrinsically within ourselves and within nature.
+But through investigation and scientific inquiry, by developing the legitimate science of the Being within, we can verify for ourselves these truths, intrinsically within ourselves and within nature.

 "Any psychological process that is correctly structured using precise logic is opposed by a different one, strongly developed with similar or superior logic.
 Then what?” ―Samael Aun Weor, The Great Rebellion

 The mind can present an intricate philosophical system, which is in conflict with another, and both of them may appear to be right, even though they disagree.
 The ability to form concepts in that way does not equate with genuine spiritual experience.
 This type of knowledge or spiritual experience in the consciousness has to do with transcending the Sensual and Intermediate Minds, so that we can verify in a didactic, clear, unbiased and vigorous way the essential teachings given in all the religions and scriptures.

 Only the awakening of the Inner Mind grants us access to comprehending the world's scriptures.
 The Inner Mind stores all the information and spiritual experiences of the awakened consciousness.
 It is the only type of mind that can know God and properly comprehend Him, since it is a mind that has gained direct access to the nature of divinity, pneuma or noumena, the truth.